tdwg/bdq/tg2/core/generation/docs/core_tests.md

 ## Examples

-dcterms:license="CC BY": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dcterms:license matches a term in bdq:sourceAuthority"
+dcterms:license="https://creativecommons.org/licenses/by/4.0/":   Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT,  Response.comment="dcterms:license matches a term in   bdq:sourceAuthority"

 dcterms:license="GPL": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dcterms:license does not match a term in the bdq:sourceAuthority"